Welcome to Shelby County Nutrition Food Service Website!

 During the 2023-2024 school year, all meals will be at no cost to students.

 A' la carte items cannot be charged.
 If a student has charges on their account, they will not be allowed to purchase a' la carte items until the account is paid in full.

-To file a program complaint of discrimination, complete a USDA Program Discrimination Complaint Form, (AD-3027) found online at: http://www.ascr.usda.gov/complaint_filing_cust.html, and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
-To request a copy of the complaint form, call (866) 632-9992.
-Submit your completed form or letter to USDA by: (1) mail: U.S. Department of Agriculture, Office of the Assistant Secretary for Civil Rights, 1400 Independence Avenue, SW, Washington, D.C.
-20250-9410; (2) fax: (202) 690-7442; or (3) email: email@example.com .
+To file a program discrimination complaint, a Complainant should complete the USDA Program Discrimination Complaint Online Form (https://www.usda.gov/sites/default/files/documents/USDA-OASCR%20P-Complaint-Form-0508-0002-508-11-28-17Fax2Mail.pdf) (AD-3027) found online at How to file a Complaint http://www.usda.gov/oascr/how-to-file-a-program-discrimination-complaint), from any USDA office, by calling (866) 632-9992 or by writing a letter addressed to USDA.
+The letter must contain the complainant's name, address, telephone number, and a written description of the alleged discriminatory action in sufficient detail to inform the Assistant Secretary for Civil Rights (ASCR) about the nature and date of an alleged civil rights violation.
+The completed AD-3027 form or letter must be submitted to USDA by:: (1) mail: U.S. Department of Agriculture, Office of the Assistant Secretary for Civil Rights, 1400 Independence Avenue, SW, Washington, D.C.
+20250-9410; (2) fax: (833) 256-1665 or (202) 690-7442; or (3) email: email@example.com (mailto:firstname.lastname@example.org).
 This institution is an equal opportunity provider.